gene-git/ssl-mgr/README.rst

 --------------

-Using *DNS-01* to validate Letsencrypt acme challenges is done by adding the challenge TXT records to DNS, signing the zones and pushing them out, so that Letsencrypt can subsequently check those DNS records match appropriately and then they provide the requested cert.
+Using *DNS-01* to validate Letsencrypt acme challenges is done by adding the challenge TXT records to DNS, signing the zones (if using DNSSEC) and pushing them out, so that Letsencrypt can subsequently check those DNS records match appropriately and then they provide the requested cert.
 Some tool to do that DNS refresh is needed for this pupose.
 I use dns_tools to do that.
 DNS refresh also happens after DANE TLSA records are updated.